RClarkPhysics/TORAY_Data_Generation/README.md

 * ne and te sweeping script
 * Output description
 * Description of how TORAY works
-* The meaning of the angles
+* The physical meaning of the toroidal and poloidal angles as well as suggestions for what their values should be.

 # Getting started: